 IOYO - 51

-Blessed with holy rivers, exotic backwaters, wildlife sanctuary, edifice, lush greenery, and beautiful ancient temples with exquisite architectural style, Karnataka and Kerala - the two jewels of South India, make up a perfect holiday destination.
+Blessed with blooming rivers, languid backwaters, wildlife sanctuaries, lush greenery, and beautiful ancient temples with exquisite architectural style, Karnataka and Kerala are the two jewels of South India, which together make up a perfect holiday package.

-When Kerala backwater tour is combined with the sightseeing tour of Karnataka, you will relish the benevolent beauty of nature and historical majesty in one go.
-Our Kerala and Karnataka Tours Packages will give you the opportunity to visit several rustic backwaters as well as relish the splendid landscape amidst the soothing calmness in Kerala.
-Moreover, tourists will also savor the quintessence of architectural prowess that is constructed by the powerful monarchs years ago.
+When Kerala backwater tour is combined with the sightseeing tour of Karnataka, one gets an opportunity to appreciate the famous tourist spots of both the states in one go.
+The Kerala and Karnataka Tour Package will allow you to visit awe-inspiring backwaters as well as relish the splendid heritage of the region amidst the soothing calmness in Kerala.
+Moreover, tourists will also acknowledge the edifices that the bygone rulers built centuries ago.

 On day 1, you will arrive in Bangalore, once familiar as "Pensioner's Paradise", and the "Garden City of India".
 Later you will be transferred to Mysore by road after taking a tour of Bangalore.
 The cosmopolitan essence of the city tempts travelers from all over the world.
 Here, you will visit Lal bagh- a hub of tropical plants.
 This 100 years old Botanical garden was started by Hyder Ali and was later finished by his son, Tipu Sultan.
 If you love to explore the color of nature, it would be the must visit place for you.
 Next, you will be driven to Bangalore Palace.
 Built by King Chamaraja Wadiyar, in the year 1887; this palace represents the elegant splendor of the most enduring dynasty.
 If time permits, you will visit the Governmental buildings.
 Spend the night in Mysore.